Random forest: From bagging to random forests

 The above procedure describes the original bagging algorithm for trees.
 Random forests also include another type of bagging scheme: they use a modified tree learning algorithm that selects, at each candidate split in the learning process, a random subset of the features.
 This process is sometimes called "feature bagging".
 The reason for doing this is the correlation of the trees in an ordinary bootstrap sample: if one or a few features are very strong predictors for the response variable (target output), these features will be selected in many of the B trees, causing them to become correlated.
 An analysis of how bagging and random subspace projection contribute to accuracy gains under different conditions is given by Ho.

-Typically, for a classification problem with p features, √p (rounded down) features are used in each split.
-For regression problems the inventors recommend p/3 (rounded down) with a minimum node size of 5 as the default.
+Typically, for a classification problem with $p$ features, $\sqrt{p}$ (rounded down) features are used in each split.
+For regression problems the inventors recommend $p/3$ (rounded down) with a minimum node size of 5 as the default.
 In practice, the best values for these parameters should be tuned on a case-to-case basis for every problem.